-Exotic looking large perennial succulent that’s evergreen, tolerates winter lows to 20℉, as well as drought, wind, salt and is super easy to maintain.
+The Blue Agave Havardiana, also known as the Harvard Agave, is an exotic-looking perennial succulent that’s evergreen and tolerates winter lows up to -20℉, as well as drought, wind, and salt and is super easy to maintain.

 Why Choose a Blue Agave?

-Native to the slopes of the Mexican highlands, Blue Agave is a large evergreen perennial succulent that will thrive in the North Georgia winters.
-If you’re looking for something to add to a tropical landscape and pump up its flavor then you won’t be disappointed with the addition of an exotic looking Blue Agave.
+Native to the slopes of west Texas into Mexico, the Blue Agave is an evergreen perennial succulent that will thrive in the North Georgia winters.
+If you’re looking for something to add to a tropical landscape and pump up its flavor then you won’t be disappointed with the addition of this exotic-looking Blue Agave.

 Once Blue Agave blooms the mother plant dies but offsets form around its base and continue the cycle of growing and blooming.